Adel-Moumen/fast_sligru/README.md

 `fast_ligru` is an open-source CUDA implementation that is the fastest public version of the [Light Gated Recurrent Units](https://arxiv.org/abs/1803.10225) and the [Stabilised Light Gated Recurrent Units]() (5 times faster than a raw PyTorch implementation boosted with JiT).

-We provide two differents implementation: `Li-GRU` and `SLi-GRU` (resp. in the code `LiGRU 1.0` and `LiGRU 2.0`).
+We provide two differents implementation: `Li-GRU` and `SLi-GRU`.
 The difference rely on the recurrent connection, in the `SLi-GRU` we apply a layer normalisation on the recurrent weights to tackle down the gradient exploding problem.
 Indeed, the `Li-GRU` is unstable and in practice cannot be trained on medium to large scale dataset (e.g, LibriSpeech 960h, CommonVoice) while the `SLi-GRU` can and was designed for this purpose.

 The `Li-GRU` supports fp64, fp32 and fp16, and the `SLi-GRU` supports fp64 and fp32.
 Both of them can works with Torch AMP.